 The Devine Healing Rays – Certificate of Achievement Healing Practitioner from the Garden of Healing Energy, August 2005.
 Yep, apparently I can heal you with rays of light, at least that was what I learned about in this course I paid a bunch of money for in Sedona, AZ one time.
 Umm, I am skeptical that I can do any healing with light rays, and I’m pretty sure this certificate is useless.

 Service to Youth Award – An award from the Kiwanis Club of Meridian Hills in Indianapolis.
 Honestly, I can’t remember why they gave me this.

 Honor of Excellence Award, Little Singer School

-There is no “one size fits all” in effective coaching.
+There is no “one size fits all” when it comes to effective coaching.
 Facilitating change that is truly meaningful requires creative approaches that are carefully tailored to individual situations.
-Unfortunately schools often neglect this sort of approach as curricula that are driven by standardized tests often end up standardizing students.
+Unfortunately, schools often neglect this sort of approach as curricula that are driven by standardized tests often end up standardizing students.

 Note: Feel free to read through these, but know that I am not a traditional teacher, and honestly, I think that a lot of these things are BS.
 Just because someone completed a training doesn’t necessarily mean much.

-Help for Billy in the Classroom Training – October, 2014, 5.0 hours.
-Heather T Forbes taught this seminar, and I’m a big fan of hers.
-I’ve been following her work for a long time and she does a great job of addressing emotional needs of kids.
-This seminar covered Trauma and neuroscience social-emotional development, and teaching traumatized students.
+Help for Billy in the Classroom Training – October 2014, 5.0 hours.
+Heather T Forbes runs this seminar, and I’m a fan of hers.
+I’ve been following her work for a long time and she does a great job of addressing the emotional needs of kids.
+This seminar covered Trauma and neuroscience social-emotional development and teaching traumatized students.